-The versatility of Google Alerts is what makes them especially useful.
+Its versatility is what makes the tool especially useful.
 You can see instant results for your keywords or track them over time by setting up email alerts.
-We’ll show you how to take those alerts and turn them into tangible marketing opportunities.
-Learn how using Google Alerts for marketing can help you build backlinks, track industry news, and find new content ideas.

 We’ve also created a list of Google Alerts alternatives, including prices and features, so you can make an informed decision about which tool is right for you.